Graph Neural Networks for Graphs with Heterophily: A Survey: Introduction

-In this paper, we develop a comprehensive and systematic review of GNNs for heterophilic graphs to provide a general blueprint of heterophilic graph research.
-To the best of our knowledge, this is the first time establishing connections and making comparisons among different heterophilic GNN methods, leading to an in-depth understanding of how different methods tackle the challenges.
-We are expecting that our survey will significantly inspire and facilitate the development of heterophilic graphs.
+In this paper, we present a comprehensive and systematic review of GNNs for heterophilic graphs, aiming to provide a general blueprint of heterophilic graph research.
+It can be beneficial to establish connections and make comparisons among different heterophilic GNN methods, leading to an in-depth understanding of how different methods tackle the challenges of heterophily learning.
+We are expecting that our survey will significantly inspire and facilitate the development of heterophilic graphs\footnote{Our preprint of this article \cite{zheng2022graph} has attracted more than 420 citations, showing a strong uptrend of this research topic.}.
 The contributions of our work are summarized as follows: \begin{itemize} \item {\textbf{Comprehensive Overview}}: We provide a comprehensive overview of current heterophilic GNNs in terms of data, algorithms, and applications.
 We provide detailed descriptions of each model type, along with the necessary comparison and the gist summary.

-\item {\textbf{Systematic Taxonomy}}: We provide a systematic taxonomy of heterophilic GNNs and categorize existing methods into two classes, \ie, non-local neighbor extension and GNN architecture refinement.
+\item {\textbf{Systematic Taxonomy}}: We provide a systematic taxonomy of heterophilic GNNs and categorize existing methods into three classes, \ie, non-local neighbor extension methods, GNN architecture refinement methods, and hybrid methods.

+\item {\textbf{Thorough Discussion}}: We provide a thorough discussion of the correlation between graph heterophily and various graph research domains, including the relation between graph heterophily and model robustness, over-smoothing, and graph anomaly detection.

 \item {\textbf{Future Directions}}: We suggest promising future research directions and discuss the limitations of existing heterophilic GNNs from multiple perspectives, namely interpretability, robustness, scalability, and heterophilic graph data exploration. \end{itemize}